HomeLatest NewsStartupsVideo delivery SaaS startup Mogi raises $150K from global investor

 Preferred Source of Google

-Video SaaS platform Mogi said that it has raised $150K from global investors that will be used for improving its video delivery platform and market.
+Video delivery SaaS platform said that has raised $150K from investors that will be used for improving its video delivery platform and market.
 The company said that it was looking to tap into the US & European markets besides continuing its focus on India.

 Advertisement